sqz-xy/gad-sdk/docs_sphinx/longform/example-my-first-gad.rst

 1. Navigate to the relevant directory in the build folder:
    `cd <build_dir>/examples/gal`.
-2. Run the executable: `./my-first-gad-example <IP>`.
-This will begin sending Generic Aiding packets to the specified IP address, which should be set as the IP address of the INS, e.g. `./my-first-gad-example 192.168.25.10`.
+2. Run the executable: `./my-first-gad-example <IP> <Packets>`.
+This will begin sending Generic Aiding packets to the specified IP address, which should be set as the IP address of the INS, e.g. `./my-first-gad-example 192.168.25.10 1000`.

 Source Code Breakdown